How do I maintain three blogs and still have time to write books?

 UpdraftPlus has the huge benefit of being able to save backup files automatically to Google Drive, Dropbox, OneDrive, Amazon S3, email, plus more remote locations.
 Off-site backups are the most secure means of protecting your site.

-Your writing ability is your number one asset, but you only have so much time available to you.
 Saving time on checking and proofreading gives you more time to write, as does a little automation in getting your blog posts shared on social media.